The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The legislation recognises three categories of worker and treats each category differently.
 Employers should identify which category each of their workers belongs to, so that they know what they have to do under automatic enrolment in respect of each.

 This guidance note describes which of an employer’s workers have to be included in a pension scheme under the automatic enrolment rules.
-For a shorter summary of the key questions in deciding which workers are covered by the automatic enrolment rules, see the Flowchart ― who needs to be enrolled.
+For a shorter summary of the key questions in deciding which workers are covered by the automatic enrolment rules, see our interactive flowchart.
+Alternatively, for a static pdf version, see the Flowchart ― who needs to be enrolled.

 For more information on automatic enrolment, see the Automatic enrolment ― overview guidance note.